 Hakeem Jeffries '92, a New York state assemblyman from Brooklyn, was elected to the U.S. House of Representatives on November 6, 2012.
 When he was sworn in, early 2013, he became the first Binghamton University graduate to serve in Congress.
 Jeffries represents the newly formed 8th Congressional district, which includes portions of Brooklyn and Queens City.

 John Liu ’88, made history in 2001 when he became the first Asian American to win election to a major New York City office, NY Comptroller.
-He most recently campaigned for mayor of New York City and is currently a candidate for the New York State Senate.
+He unsuccessfully campaigned for mayor of New York City and is currently a candidate for the New York State Senate.